 26 September 2016

 Why, in a world of smartphones and instant messages, can it still take a day or more to make an electronic payment?
-Work is now under way to develop a pan-European instant payment scheme that will make your payments fly.
+Find out what we are doing to help your bank offer you instant payments, wherever you are in Europe.

 What is the role of exchange rates?

 Exchange rates affect our daily lives in many ways, for example when we go on holiday outside the euro area, when we buy products made overseas or when we fill up the car at the petrol station.
 Exchange rates influence prices and growth.
 Find out what this means for monetary policy.

 A stable financial system is resilient against shocks.
 But what does that mean in practice?
 And how does the ECB support financial stability?

 ANFA is the Agreement on Net Financial Assets between the national central banks of the euro area and the ECB.
 It sets rules and limits for non-monetary policy holdings which are related to national tasks of the national central banks within the Eurosystem.

 How does the ECB's asset purchase programme work?